 SPAN (Serving People Across Neighborhoods) is an ecumenical non-profit organization that helps area families in need of emergency assistance.
 Last year, a total of 2,475 families received financial and food assistance through the work of SPAN, which is supported by 14 partner churches, including Broadneck Baptist.

-Intergenerational West Virginia Mission Trip: For the last 20 years, Broadneck has joined with other churches spending a week in the summer in the West Virginia town of Belington, where we join together with community members to do home repair and host a Music and Arts Camp.
+Intergenerational West Virginia Mission Trip: For the last 20 years, Broadneck has joined with other churches spending a week in the summer (usually the last week in July/first week in August) in the West Virginia town of Belington, where we join together with community members to do home repair and host a Music and Arts Camp.
 The unique part of this trip is that entire families participate, with people on the trip ranging from toddlers to senior adults!
 To learn more about the trip, read this article in the Alliance of Baptists’ magazine.
 To learn more about Belington, visit Belington's website.
-Our 2017 trip will be July 31-August 5.
-Here is a brief glimpse from our 2015 trip!
+The video below offers a brief glimpse from a recent trip!

 Alliance of Baptists’ Bridges of Hope Offering: As a founding church of the Alliance of Baptists, Broadneck supports many ministries around the country and world (including JourneyPartners) supported through the annual Bridges of Hope Offering.
 Learn more about the amazing ministries the Alliance supports visit Alliance of Baptist ministries.